While divorce has always been an expensive undertaking, higher inflation is making it an even costlier event.

 Home prices and rents have risen by double digits in many areas.
 Prices for cars and furniture have gone up, as have wait times for delivery.
 Building two households after a divorce has the potential to put a significant dent in a family’s wealth.

-In addition, the “grey divorce” trend, in which divorce rates are rising among couples in their 50s and 60s, makes time a significant factor.
+In addition, the “gray divorce” trend, in which divorce rates are rising among couples in their 50s and 60s, makes time a significant factor.
 Older couples may not have as much time to rebuild their wealth if it takes a significant hit during a divorce.
-The fact that the U.S. may be heading into a recession only adds to the issue.
 The key is to pursue strategies that seek to preserve as much wealth as possible.
 There is simply too much to lose and, depending on your age, potentially not enough time to recover.

 Impact of higher interest rates

-Between March and November 2022, the Fed has hiked its benchmark interest rate six times, and additional increases are planned.
-Higher interest rates are raising the cost of borrowing and adding unexpected complications to the challenges of divorce in three key ways:
+Higher interest rates have raised the cost of borrowing and added unexpected complications to the challenges of divorce in three key ways: